-The latest version of Nordic Swan Ecolabel is the version 5.1 that was published in June of 2007.The requirements that the imaging equipment appliances must fulfil before a Nordic Ecolabel can be granted focus on the following aspects:
+The latest version of Nordic Swan Ecolabel is the version 5.4 that was published in June of 2007.
+It will be effective until June 2014.
+The requirements that the imaging equipment appliances must fulfil before a Nordic Ecolabel can be granted focus on the following aspects:22

-- Power consumption

-- Design

-- Plastic materials and additives, e.g. flame-retardants

-- Heavy metals

-- Recycling of discharged products

-- Emission of pollutants (also noise) in working areas

-- Performance properties e.g. duplex printing saving paper
+- Power consumption - Design and materials - Plastic in casings and their components (covering additives, e.g. flame-retardants) - Materials and other dangerous substances (covering heavy metals, e.g. cadmium, mercury. lead in batteries) - Recycling of discharged products - Other environmental requirements (supply of spare parts, Double-sided copying, traceability system) - Emission of pollutants (also noise) in working areas - Quality and regulatory requirements (e.g. Information to consumers, recycling and reuse of consumer durables and parts that wear out)